 The Plus model also sees similar design improvements, with a 0.4mm thickness drop to 7.3mm.
 However, Samsung may not reduce its bezels as much as others.
 It is said to feature the widest bezels among the three Galaxy S25 models.
 The company might be doing this deliberately to drive S25 Ultra sales.
 The Plus has always been the least popular model in the lineup, and it may fall further behind next year.

 These renders may not accurately portray the camera ring design, though.
 Noted tipster Ice Universe suggested that these camera rings are copied from the Galaxy Z Fold 6.
 While Samsung plans to redesign the Galaxy S25 cameras like this, it won’t copy the foldable.
-The tipster says the images below reflect the true bezel and frame width (the right one is the corrected version in the first image) and camera rings.
+Leaked real-life photos of the Galaxy S25+ suggest a minor refinement for the camera rings.
+You can see the photos below.

 Samsung introduced a titanium frame on the Galaxy S24 Ultra and is expected to keep it on the S25 Ultra.
 The smaller two models, meanwhile, featured an aluminum frame this year.
 It’s unclear if the company will switch to a titanium frame for the Galaxy S25 and S25+ or stick to aluminum.
 Regardless of whether titanium comes to all three Galaxy S25 models or only the Ultra, we hope Samsung improves the quality of the material.
 The Galaxy S24 Ultra’s titanium frame isn’t the best quality.

 Note that these leaked renders do not accurately depict the phone’s colors.
-Samsung is expected to launch the Galaxy S25 in Moon Night Blue, Silver Shadow, Sparkling Green, and Sparkling Blue colors.
-The Plus model will get a fifth Midnight Black shade on top of these.
-Additionally, the Korean firm will sell the phones in Coral Red, Pink Gold, and Blue/Black colors exclusively through its website.
+Samsung is expected to launch the Galaxy S25 and S25+ in Icy Blue, Mint, Navy, and Silver Shadow colors.
+These are the standard options available widely through all retail channels.
+The Plus model was rumored to get a fifth Midnight Black shade but that looks unlikely now.
+Additionally, the Korean firm will sell the phones in Coral Red, Pink Gold, and Blue Black colors exclusively through its website.
+A recent leak showed alleged SIM trays for the phones, revealing five different shades.

 Galaxy S25 and S25+: Display